Darkroman/PK-Battle-Simulator/README.md

 - Not sure if I'll ever add in later generation stuff

 ## UPDATES
+### 3/1/2025
+- Some bug fixes in MakeEnemySwitch effect
+- If Pokemon needs to recharge and is inflicted with a performative status condition, it will correctly now do the recharge turn first
+- A couple other bug fixes

 ### 2/23/2025
 - Fixed damage calculation bug
-- Metronome and Mirror Move should now work correctly.
+- Metronome and Mirror Move should now work correctly

 ### 2/19/2025:
-- Fixed damage calculation bug when light screen or reflect are up.
+- Fixed damage calculation bug when light screen or reflect are up
 - "Set EV" menu now displays correctly max EV per stat as 252 instead of 255
 - When showing stats in edit stats menu, speed stat now outputs.
 - Counter correctly does 2x damage taken (originally had it like that but I changed stuff around and just forgot to readd in multiplying the variable by 2)